Why am I writing this blog?

 In the US, lead paint removal is treated with the same care as that taken with asbestos in Australia.
 There are regulations defining safe removal procedures, tenants or buyers of older houses must be advised of the presence of lead paint in their apartment or house, programs exist for the replacement of wooden windows painted with lead paint and so on.
 In a nutshell, the dangers of lead paint are recognized and social programs are in place to try and deal with this hazard.

 That’s most certainly not the case in Australia.
-While there is some activity to reduce lead exposure from mining and smelting activities in Mount Isa, Broken Hill and Port Pirie, lead poisoning is largely off the radar elsewhere.
+While there is some activity to reduce lead exposure from mining and smelting activities in Mount Isa, Broken Hill and Port Pirie, lead poisoning from whatever source is largely off the radar elsewhere.
 In fairness to Australian regulators, there is an Australian Standard for the safe removal of lead paint from older buildings, As/NZS 4361.2:2017 (Hazardous Paint Management – Part 2: Residential, Public & Commercial Buildings).
 However, that standard is not freely accessible because it is behind a paywall and the last time I looked at the cost it was $165.
 It is also individually branded to discourage its distribution (it’s copyrighted) to other people, for example fellow painters.

 Unlike asbestos, there is no regulatory requirement for the safe removal of lead paint.
 As an example, WorkSafe Queensland provides quite a bit of useful advice (https://www.worksafe.qld.gov.au/safety-and-prevention/hazards/hazardous-exposures/lead/working-with-lead-based-paint), but no real enforcement.
-The best information freely available is from the Painters Institute.
+The best information freely available is from the Painters Institute (https://painters.edu.au/Business-Development/Workplace-Health-and-Safety.htm).
 Testing for lead paint is relatively easy and inexpensive, but if you haven’t tested for the presence of lead paint, you’re on your own.

 There are specialist painting companies that are equipped to deal with the dangers of lead paint, but their cost discourages any but seriously concerned owners of older houses.
 Then again, the eventual costs related to you and you family getting lead poisoned are significant as well.

 I was talking to the owner of a nearby paint shop and he told me about one of his customers, a painter who had been advised to get another kind of job because his blood lead levels and symptoms were getting to the not so good stage.
 No treatment was suggested by his doctor.
+That’s a tragedy on several points because relieving the symptoms of lead poisoning and reducing the amount of lead in your body is both safe and inexpensive.
+There is no reason a lead-poisoned painter couldn’t go back to work, if he wanted to.

 An event that ended up affecting a lot of painters was the 2011 flooding in Ipswich and Brisbane.
-Quite a few older houses had been flooded, and as they dried out and the paint started to split and bubble prompting a huge effort to renovate the homes.
+Quite a few older houses had been flooded, and as they dried out and the paint started to split and bubble it prompted a huge effort to renovate the homes.
 It also provided a lesson about exposure to lead paint.

 I’d recommend listening to this ABC News podcast about lead poisoning in painters and DIY renovators following the floods in Ipswich and Brisbane ((https://www.abc.net.au/listen/programs/backgroundbriefing/4408246).